rebelsky/sams-assorted-musings-reflections/prereg-2021S.md

 I wonder how the rest of Classics is doing, particularly given the snarky comments about Classics yesterday's otherwise excellent speaker gave.
 What was it, "If the Humanities aren't careful, we'll end up like Classics" [58]?
-I thought Classics was one of the Humanities .
+I thought Classics was one of the Humanities.
+And aren't the Classics awesome?
+So maybe he was implying, "If we aren't careful, we'll end up as awesome as we already are."
+But I don't think that was the point.

 Let's see ... **LAT-222**, _Intermediate Latin_, has fifteen students.
 That's pretty good, especially since rumor has it that our Elementary